Artifactory version 6.x to 7.x upgrade with Helm

 If you are replicating your database you must ensure that at any given point in time all nodes see a consistent view of the database, regardless of which specific database instance they access.
 Eventual consistency, and write-behind database synchronization is not supported.

-Artifactory provides the following options to store binaries.
+Artifactory provides the following options to store binaries:

 • Network File System (NFS)

-For detailed information, see Filestore Configuration.
+For more information, see Filestore Configuration.

 Binary Storage

-While Artifactory can use a Networked File System (NFS) for its binary storage, you should do not install the application itself on an NFS.
+While Artifactory can use a Networked File System (NFS) for its binary storage, you should not install the application itself on an NFS.
 The Artifactory application needs very fast, reliable access to its configuration files.
 Any latency from an NFS will result in poor performance when the application fails to read these files.
 Therefore, install Artifactory on a local disk mounted directly to the host.

-To use an NFS to store binaries, use the "file-system" binarystore.xml configuration with the additional "<baseDataDir>" setting.
+To use an NFS to store binaries, use the file-system binarystore.xml configuration with the additional <baseDataDir> setting.

 Working with Very Large Storage